JackYoung27/data-cleaner/README.md

 ## Output

 - The cleaned file will be saved as a .csv in the same directory as the input file.
-- Additional columns will be added if feature engineering is triggered by available data.

 ## Contact